Sean-Dickey-thycotic-com/ssi-docs/uipath/config/setup-onboarding-rule-sdk.md

 [priority]: # (204)
 # Setup a New Onboarding Rule in SDK Management

+   >**Note:** You will need to re-visit the credential store steps after setting up an onboarding rule in SKD Management and creating an onboarding key.
+[Create a Credential Store in UiPath Orchestrator](create-credential-store-uipath.md)

 1. Navigate to __Admin | See All__.

    ![Log in](images/config23.png)